bf2fc6cc711aee1a0c2a/kas-installer/README.md

 **NOTE:**
 Installer uses predefined bundle for installing Strimzi Operator, to use a different bundle you'll need to build a dev bundle and update STRIMZI_OPERATOR_BUNDLE_IMAGE environment variable.

 ---

+---
+**Troubleshooting:**
+If the installer crashed due to configuration error in `kas-installer.env`, you often can rerun the installer after fixing the config issue.
+It is not necessary to run uninstall before retrying.
+---

 ## Using rhoas CLI